DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-01-31-asking-providers-to-sign-off-trainee-data-for-the-previous-academic-year.md

 title: Asking providers to sign off trainee data for the previous academic year
 description: We created a way for providers to confirm which trainees qualified, withdrew and deferred in the previous academic year.
 date: 2023-01-31
-related:
-  items:
-    - text: Helping HEIs find trainees from a single year
-      href: /register-trainee-teachers/identifying-trainees-from-a-single-year/
 ---

 In January each year, training providers need to check and sign off their trainee data from the previous academic year.
 For example, in January 2023 they need to check the data for the 2021 to 2022 academic year.

 This is so that the data can be included in the annual [initial teacher training performance profiles publication](https://explore-education-statistics.service.gov.uk/find-statistics/initial-teacher-training-performance-profiles).
-This gives information about the outcomes for trainee teachers in England, including the proportion of:
+This gives information about the outcomes for trainee teachers in England, including the proportion of trainees who:

-- trainees in their final year who gained qualified teacher status (QTS) or early years teacher status (EYTS)
+- were in their final year and gained qualified teacher status (QTS) or early years teacher status (EYTS)
-- trainees who got a job in a state school within 16 months of gaining QTS
+- got a job in a state school within 16 months of gaining QTS

 We decided to ask providers to check data for all their trainees for the 2021 to 2022 academic year, not just those who finished their courses in that year.
 This is not necessary for the performance profiles but will help make sure that trainee data is accurate.